 With the multitude of fleece jackets out there it can be a challenge to find the perfect one for all activities.
 Most ladies who hike, camp, ski, or climb regularly will own several different fleeces in various thicknesses and designs, as the one that works well when moving fast on a cold day is not going to keep you warm when standing around at camp.
-We tested eleven models side-by-side for months, and you can check out which ones are our favorites in our full review.
 In this article, we'll go more into the ins and outs of fleece construction and design and highlight the various elements that you'll want to consider for your next purchase.

 You've probably already seen an advertisement at some point that your latest fleece jacket was made out of soda bottles and wondered how that could be.
 A soda bottle is hard and plastic, yet your fleece is so soft and cuddly.
 But in fact, they do come from the same source material, and one can be turned into the other.
 Fleece fabric has some unique properties when compared to natural cotton or wool.
 The pile has empty space between the threads, creating pockets of air on both sides of the fabric, which is what keeps you warm.
 It retains a lot of its warmth even when wet, and the material is naturally hydrophobic and repels water.
 This is good for when you are caught in an unexpected storm without a waterproof jacket, and when the material does get wet, it often dries reasonably quickly.